 All Gore’s “Gaming for good”: UP TO THE MINUTE NEWS ABOUT CLEAN AND RENEWABLE ENERGY

 All Gore’s “Gaming for good” by Piers Fawkes on Vimeo PSFK challenged top creative agencies worldwide to come up with gaming concepts that create awareness about the Climate Reality Project.
 “If you’re going to waste your time playing games on Facebook, you might as well do it and help build a better world while you’re at it,”

-WILDLIFE DOING IT TOUGH IN THE HOT WEATHER
+WILDLIFE IS DOING IT TOUGH IN THE HOT WEATHER

 Many people have birdbaths in a shady spot in their garden.
 These are great, but please also put out dishes with water on the ground in a shady, quiet spot in your gardens for animals such as skinks, lizards and echidnas, and for possums and sugargliders who cannot get to birdbaths that are on a pedestal.

 If you live on a larger property, you may want to put out larger receptacles as well.
-I have seen wallabies, roos and echidnas come to a kiddie’s wading pool that I have at the bottom of my property.
+I have seen wallabies, kangaroos and echidnas come to a kiddie’s wading pool at the bottom of my property.

 More and more kangaroos are entering urban and suburban areas, this can be drought related, but is also caused by urban spread.
 Many male kangaroos are on the move and unfortunately many roos are hit on the roads daily.
 Please drive a little slower.